freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.

 But, is all content on your website actually readable, usable and understandable for everyone?
-Are there no thresholds that bar certain people from ' accessing' all the information you are exposing?
+Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?

 You could ask yourself questions like the following ones: